 The detection of vertical injectate leakage above the Confining Zone (ACZ) will be facilitated by the real-time continuous monitoring of reservoir pressure as well as adaptive sampling of the saline Tokio Formation, if triggered via pressure and temperature changes.
-Sampling at any point during injection operations, will be compared to the established baseline sample collected pre-injection.
+Sampling at any point during injection operations will be compared to the established baseline sample collected pre-injection.
 Adaptive groundwater sampling is detailed in the "E.1 - Testing and Monitoring Plan" submitted in Module E. Adaptive sampling (frequency and spatial distribution) of the formation directly overlying the confining zone, may also trigger sampling of shallow ground water monitoring wells completed within the Sparta Aquifer system.

 Significant mechanical barriers to CO2 leakage and robust monitoring controls will be put in place to reduce the potential risk of vertical CO2 leakage to the USDW.
 In the injection wells, all casing strings will be cemented to surface.
-The cement used across the targeted injection zones of the Lower Hosston and Cotton Valley Formations, will be comprised of a CO2 resistant cement.
-There are no known faults or fractures within the modeled AoR that could act as conduits.
-No faults or fractures have been identified with either the existing well data or with the existing 2D seismic data that has been acquired and reprocessed.
+The cement used across the targeted injection zones of the Hosston, Cotton Valley A, Cotton Valley B and Upper Smackover Formations, will be comprised of a CO2 resistant cement.
+The area of review is fault bounded by sealing faults which have been identified with either the existing well data or with the existing 2D seismic data that has been acquired and reprocessed.
+Reservoir modeling has shown that the CO2 plume is fully contained within the fault block.
 Artificial penetrations within the modeled Plume and critical pressure extent are discussed in the "Area of Review and Corrective Action Plan" submitted in Module B and have been evaluated on their potential to act as conduits.
+The known faults and artificial penetration evaluations have determined neither will act as conduits to the USDW.